jsha/minica/README.md

 On first run, minica will generate a keypair and a root certificate in the current directory, and will reuse that same keypair and root certificate unless they are deleted.
+Private key file can be encrypted/password protected.
+This automatic creation can be disabled to avoid creation of certificates not signed by the expected key (after distribution of the root certificate).

 On each run, minica will generate a new keypair and sign an end-entity (leaf) certificate for that keypair.
 The certificate will contain a list of DNS names